 Micro-learning- fast, effective and high quality

-E-Learning platforms and micro-learning tools may be quick ways for your employees to learn but we believe at the CPD Standards Office, training must still remain high quality in order to make online learning strategies effective.
+E-Learning platforms and micro-learning tools may be quick ways for your employees to learn.
+However, we believe at the CPD Standards Office, training must remain high quality to make online learning strategies effective.

 Search, click, and learn

 The rise of handheld mobile and tablet technology makes it possible for anyone anywhere to learn on the go.
 Deloitte’s 2015 annual mobile consumer survey found that ‘76% of UK adults now own a smartphone’ and ‘collectively, UK consumers look at their smartphones over a billion times a day’.

 In 2016 and going forward, technology is advancing the way people learn online and can provide easy access to e-learning and micro-learning tools.
 These tools are being used by businesses to develop learning strategies to close skills and knowledge gaps of their employees.

 By developing online micro-learning tools for mobile technology, organisations can update learning content quickly to keep pace with changing information.
 In short, mobile and micro-learning give a brief perspective in a course, and the learner studies in short, bite-sized chunks over an extended period.

 With this trend, there must be high standards which ensure the provision of micro-learning are conducive to how people learn.
 Trainers, mentors and coaches must avoid developing online micro-learning modules that fail to help their clients learn anything and be ineffective for businesses.

 The quality of micro-learning courses must not digress to keep pace with the demand of technology.
 Bite-size micro-learning does not mean cutting up already established course content and emailing it out.
 What is more strategic is to develop content designed to help the learner plan and evaluate their own learning.